rachaelkalicun/evercooked_blog/source/newsletters/uk-mothers-day-2025.html.md

 Varenyky have become a significant part of my year.
 I continue making them each year as part of the traditional Ukrainian Christmas Eve meal my mother-in-law embraced and helped shape.
 It’s the most meaningful meal of the year.

 This year, I decided to try something new: cherry varenyky.
 Sweet and tangy, wrapped in the same dough, just filled with something different.
-We didn’t get around to them at Christmas, but we finally made them now, and they made a perfect dessert to round out this multicultural celebration.
+We didn’t get around to eating them at Christmas, but we finally made them now, and they made a perfect dessert to round out this multicultural celebration.
+They were better than I expected!

 See my cherry varenyky recipe [here](/blog/cherry-varenyky).